microsoft/vscode-github-issues-prs/README.md

-# GitHub Issues
+# GitHub Issues and PRs

-View your current issues in the explorer view.
+View your current issues and PRs in the explorer view.